 It is hot in potency.
 Therefore, people suffering from Pitta roga, hyperacidity, bleeding disorders, and ulcers should take it cautiously.

 It should not be used during pregnancy.

 It should be taken only in recommended doses.
 High doses cause a burning sensation and vitiation of all Dosha.

 It contains Jaggery and hence it is not suitable for diabetics.

-No toxic effect or adverse reaction is reported with recommended dose.
+No toxic effect or adverse reaction is reported with the recommended dose.